 In the app, there's also an option for customers with a little extra cash to donate to those in need.
 In New York and Boston, the app partnered with Rethink Food and The Greater Boston Food bank, to support food-insecure communities.
 A little goes a long way, so it's an incredible cause, to say the least.

-In New York alone, there are already 300 restaurants on the app from Brooklyn, Manhattan, and Queens, including hot spots such as Ladurée, Tartinery, Breads Bakery, Black Seed Bagel, Stumptown Coffee, and Prince Street Pizza.
+In New York alone, there are hundreds of restaurants on the app, including hot spots such as Ladurée, Tartinery, Breads Bakery, Black Seed Bagel, Stumptown Coffee, and Prince Street Pizza.
 On average, New York wastes 1.31 million tons of food every year, though 86 percent of residents want to help combat the problem.
-The app also launched in Boston in early October, and they plan to expand to more cities in 2021, so hopefully, it will catch on even more.
+The app also launched in Boston in early October 2020, and has expanded to cities around the world.

 "Our model has been to bring the Too Good To Go solution to some of the biggest cities in the world, helping inspire and empower large communities to take action swiftly.
 The team has set its aspirations high by picking NYC because the opportunity to make an impact is so great.
-We're excited to show people it's an easy, fun, and delicious way to start making a positive impact now," Basch said.
+We're excited to show people it's an easy, fun, and delicious way to start making a positive impact now," co-founder Lucie Basch stated after its launch.

-Too Good To Go is currently expanding, and is on its way to becoming a worldwide food saver.
+Too Good To Go is continuing to expand, and it's becoming a worldwide food saver.

 Too Good To Go is a total game-changer for those who want to save a little cash — as well as the planet — at the same time.
-It's currently available in 15 countries across the globe, including Italy, Spain, the U.K., and France.
-As of September, it boasted upwards of 25 million downloads, and that number will hopefully continue to increase, saving meals across the globe.
+It's available in several countries across the globe, including Italy, Spain, the U.K., and France.
+In September 2020, it surpassed 25 million downloads, and that number has only increased.